The Nobel Prize in Physiology or Medicine: “A groundbreaking discovery that has finally been rewarded”

 "This is a system that has evolved over hundreds of millions of years, from the emergence of multicellular organisms such as early sea sponges until now,” says Sandberg.

 One of those who have worked with Gary Ruvkun is KI researcher Christian Riedel, researcher at the Department of Medicine, Huddinge.
-He was a postdoc at the Nobel Laureate's lab at Harvard Medical School between 2007 and 2012 to study how aging can be slowed down.
+He was a postdoctoral fellow at the Nobel laureate's lab at the Massachusetts General Hospital and Harvard Medical School between 2007 and 2012 to study how aging can be slowed down.

-“It was a very positive experience to have him as my boss.
-Gary was a very friendly and positive person who was well liked by everyone,” says Christian Riedel:
+“It was a great experience to have him as my boss.
+Gary was a very friendly and positive person who was well-liked by everyone,” says Christian Riedel:

 Unlike the 2023 Medicine Prize, which was directly linked to the COVID-19 vaccine, this year's prize is for basic research.
 However, there are several potential applications.
 For example, many clinical studies are underway around the world with the hope of developing biomarkers and drugs based on microRNA research.